 “entirely original… her fabulous clothes, her gaiety, her secret sadness, her appetite for life, her many and complicated loves… She’s the kind of character where you know underneath that fabulous, slightly unwashed dress she’s wearing, her stockings might be torn and her knees might be bruised, but she’ll always be laughing, tossing her hair back and cadging a cigarette off someone.
 She’s an original, the real deal.
 I adore her.” (full post here)

 Kiki is the woman I would like to be if I lived in 1920s Paris.
 She is the daughter of a wealthy wool baron from outback New South Wales, Australia, and his posh English wife.
-While on holiday with relatives in London in 1914, she ran away from the parties to the war.
-She enlisted a a nurse, a Voluntary Aid Detachment, and saw more terror and joy that she could have imagined. her experience changed her and she cannot sit around waiting for a husband who might never arrive.
-She needs action!
+While on holiday with relatives in London in 1914, she ran away from the parties to the Great War.
+She enlisted a a nurse, a Voluntary Aid Detachment, and saw more terror and joy that she bargained for.
+Her experience changed her.
+She can no longer sit around waiting for a husband who might, in any case, never arrive – she needs action!
 And the best action in 1921 is in Paris – home of the bohemian and brilliant, the wild and wilful, home to all the refuse from the war.
-She loved when on leave from her nursing duties, but now that she’s back without a uniform or a shred of responsibility, it is home.
+She loved the city when on leave from her nursing duties, but now that she’s back without a uniform or a shred of responsibility, it is home.

 Kiki and her adventure combines all my obsessions: war fiction and war’s long aftermath – interwar European politics – bohemian life – the 1920s and 1930s – modernism – jazz – vintage clothes and dancing – mystery stories – how to be an artist – how to be a modern woman – how to be free.